iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="au.com.vodafone.dreamlabapp 4 reviews"/>
 </p>

+> Great app but would be better still if it had a setting to allow sessions to start automatically as soon as the phone's charger is plugged in<br> :date: __2020-12-13 10:34:34__

+> Sounds great, but a pity its instructions default to the language of my location or network provider, in my case Italy, without the option of changing the language in settings.<br> :date: __2020-12-13 06:04:08__

+> I am fascinated by distributed computing projects (ever since Folding@Home), and this is a very worthwhile one with good credentials.
+I took a star off because overnight it has repeatedly shut down because the phone (a Pixel 3A) is overheating.
+But otherwise, it's good to be able to help a bit.
+Thank you.<br> :date: __2020-12-11 00:29:10__

+> Great app.
+Could do with more settings though, timer and landscape mode for tablet use.<br> :date: __2020-12-06 23:24:32__

 > I would like to see a manual throttling option to help prevent the phone getting warm rather than decide for itself But this app should come with every phone.
 Simple to use, extremely worthwhile, and unobtrusive.<br> :date: __2020-12-05 10:58:23__